Blitar railway station

 Blitar Train Station is a railway station in the district of Kepanjenkidul, Kepanjenkidul, Blitar, East Java, Indonesia.
 It was opened in 1882 by the Dutch East Indies government, making it one of the oldest railway stations in East Java.

 There is a locomotive depot and a former turntable at this station.
-There is a statue and photo of the first President of Indonesia, Soekarno, inside the station, as he was buried in Blitar.
+There is a statue and photo of the first President of Indonesia, Sukarno, inside the station, as he was buried in Blitar.

 Services

 The railway services that stopped at this station: